 An advocate for contemporary classical music, Hannah is currently part of Peabody Conservatory’s Opera Etudes program where she performed in previews for three new vocal works, including a monodrama for soprano during the fall of 2018.
 She will be creating the role of the Younger Brother in A Madman’s Diary by Jun An Chew in April 2019.

-Hannah Alexandra Noyes is a budding soprano with interests in Romantic opera and rarely-performed repertoire.
-Hannah recently appeared in the inaugural season of the Concordia Opera as Rosalinda in Die Fledermaus, where she also performed in scenes from Falstaff (Alice Ford) and Candide (Cunegonde).
-During the summer of 2018, Hannah attended SongFest in Los Angeles as a Colburn Fellow where she was featured in recital performing Arnold Schoenberg’s Brettl-lieder.
+During the 2017-2018 season, Hannah appeared in the inaugural season of the Concordia Opera as Rosalinda in Die Fledermaus, where she also performed in scenes from Falstaff (Alice Ford) and Candide (Cunegonde).
+That summer, Hannah attended SongFest in Los Angeles as a Colburn Fellow where she was featured in recital performing Arnold Schoenberg’s Brettl-lieder.

 Hannah received her Bachelor of Music, magna cum laude, from Concordia College in Moorhead, MN, where she studied with Anne Jennifer Nash.
 She is currently pursuing a Masters in Vocal Performance at Johns Hopkins University-Peabody Institute under the guidance of Ah Young Hong.

 Since I was a child, I have been creating music in some form or another whether it was playing the violin in youth orchestra or singing in a children’s choir.
 Gradually music became my safe haven during the awkward years of middle school and the difficulties of multiple surgeries and friend problems during high school.
 Opera became a place for me to see my life on stage whether in reality or in satire.
 The more I sang, the closer I felt connected to the world around me and the world within me.